focusreactive/hardhat/docs/README.md

 ---
 title: Overview
 description: Hardhat | Ethereum development environment for professionals
+prev: false
+next: false
 ---
 ```

-You can specify `title` and `description` for SEO manually by using Front Matter.
+You can specify `title`, `description` for SEO manually or disable `prev` and `next` links for Footer Navigation by using Front Matter.

 ## Development